1-Week Guided Summer Tour of the Complete Ring Road of Iceland & Snaefellsnes

 Day 5 - Dettifoss, Myvatn & Akureyri

-Get ready for an exciting day as you embark on the Diamond Circle tour, the northeastern equivalent of the famous Golden Circle sightseeing route.
+Prepare for an exciting day as you explore the Diamond Circle, the northeastern counterpart of the famous Golden Circle sightseeing route.
+This route offers a unique combination of natural wonders, rich history, and stunning landscapes.

 Before bidding farewell to the east, an exciting opportunity awaits you—exploring the mesmerizing Studlagil Canyon.
 This awe-inspiring canyon, adorned with towering basalt columns and crystalline blue waters, presents a sight that will leave you breathless.
 Take your time to wander along its trails, capturing unforgettable photographs that will forever preserve the sheer beauty of this natural wonder.

 While exploring the region, you'll have the opportunity to visit the geothermal area of Namaskard Pass.
 This otherworldly valley resembles something out of a science fiction film, with its towering columns of steam, bubbling mud pots, and striking red sands.
-Feel like you've stepped onto the surface of Mars as you witness this mesmerizing landscape unfold before your eyes.
+This surreal landscape, often likened to the surface of Mars, is a must-see on your journey.

-On your way to the picturesque town of Akureyri, you'll make a brief stop at the majestic Godafoss waterfall.
-This historic site holds great significance as it marks the spot where Iceland embraced Christianity over 1000 years ago.
-Take a moment to reflect on the country's rich cultural heritage and the role this waterfall played in shaping its history.
+On your way to the lovely town of Akureyri, you’ll stop at Godafoss, the “Waterfall of the Gods.”
+This majestic waterfall has great historical significance, as it marks the spot where Iceland officially embraced Christianity over 1,000 years ago.
+It’s the perfect place to reflect on the country’s rich cultural heritage and the role this waterfall played in shaping its history.

-As the day comes to a close, you'll find yourself in the charming "Capital of the North," Akureyri.
-Nestled amidst breathtaking landscapes, this vibrant town offers a blend of natural beauty and cultural experiences.
+Finally, you’ll reach Akureyri, the charming “Capital of the North.”
+Nestled in a picturesque fjord, this town offers a mix of natural beauty, cultural experiences, and warm hospitality.
 Settle into your accommodation and prepare to immerse yourself in the welcoming atmosphere of this northern gem.

 Read more